 An especially important application in these uncertain times is scenario planning (see Fig.1 for contextual and transactional environmental factors involved in scenario planning).
 What realities is your business facing?
 What happens if consumer spending falls by 25%?
 Or if product revenue falls by 15%?
-Or customers need to renegotiate payment terms?
-Whether sales are booming or declining, finance leaders need to go back and revisit their forecasts to assess the impact to cash flow and profitability and set correcting strategies.
+Or do customers need to renegotiate payment terms?
+Whether sales are booming or declining, finance leaders need to go back and revisit their forecasts to assess the impact on cash flow and profitability and set correcting strategies.
 Having a centralized CPM tool like Prophix can make your life easier because it allows you to easily run scenarios on-the-fly.

 Fig. 1: The Role of the Contextual Environment in Scenario Planning | https://sloanreview.mit.edu/article/using-scenario-planning-to-reshape-strategy/

 Your finance department probably spends long nights doing month-end and operational tasks.
 If they’re already spending 80% of their time on transactional tasks, it can be hard to shift focus to complex planning.
-Is your team equipped and ready to model endless scenarios in price adjustments, changes in capital spending, and fluctuating labour needs?
+Is your team equipped and ready to model endless scenarios in price adjustments, changes in capital spending, and fluctuating labor needs?
 Now, try to imagine a world where you already had a plan and solution in place to successfully steer you out of uncertainty…

 Planning for Uncertainty

 So, how you do you plan for uncertainty (see Fig. 2 for some tips on scenario planning)?
-Well, it depends on many factors, but it starts with having a tool that can effectively and centrally manage your data, so that all your users can view and interpret the same information.
+Well, it depends on many factors, but it starts with having a tool that can effectively and centrally manage your data so that all your users can view and interpret the same information.

 To prepare for uncertainty, you need to set the baseline financial plan and the appropriate objectives/strategic goals.
-Next, prepare for different outcomes by involving more people in your planning process and consider best- and worst-case scenarios.
+Next, prepare for different outcomes by involving more people in your planning process and considering best- and worst-case scenarios.
 CPM software lets you do this seamlessly through workflow project management capabilities.